-Budget 2020 is ‘all-round, welfare-oriented’: Amit Shah, JP Nadda praise Modi and Nirmala Sitharaman
+Budget 2020 is ‘welfare-oriented’: Amit Shah, JP Nadda praise Modi and Nirmala Sitharaman

 The home minister said the Budget would make significant contributions to the Modi government’s efforts to double farmers’ income by 2022.